Dinakhaled15/AirbnbCase-Dina/README.md

 It is first necessary to install MySQL on your system.
 Afterward, the data mart can be used with any MySQL database system.
 I suggest the MySQL Workbench community version, a free DBMS, that can also open the model file, which is a .mwb file located in the development directory.
-MySQL can be installed from https://dev.mysql.com/downloads/mysql/ MySQL Workbench can be installed from Here
-After creating a database connection and a schema, using the data import tool in the server tab, you can import the mydb.sql file, which is in the finalization directory.
+MySQL can be installed from https://dev.mysql.com/downloads/mysql/ MySQL Workbench can be installed from https://dev.mysql.com/downloads/workbench/ After creating a database connection and a schema, using the data import tool in the server tab, you can import the mydb.sql file, which is in the finalization directory.